Everstake Home

 At the time of writing (March 2026), the MEV-Boost slot share is 90%.
 Meaning that the vast majority of validators and node operators use the software to make Ethereum network more efficient.

-The three most common MEV types are:
+The most common MEV types are:

 MEV TypeHow It WorksWho Benefits